ktbs/ktbs/doc/source/tutorials/model-rest-turtle.rst

 Creating the model
 ------------------

-On the page of your base, open the embeded editor, and *replace* the content with the following data:
+On the page of your base, open the embedded editor, and *replace* the content with the following data:

 .. code-block:: turtle